 I can attest to this from all the user conferences I have attended over the years for various platforms that I have used.
 At almost every one of these user conferences, there was a strong focus on customers and the innovative ways that they leveraged the platforms to get better performance, productivity, and return on investment.
 We have all been there.
 We hear great stories, and we can’t wait to get back to the office and try to do something similar for our own organizations.
 The peer connection is emotionally strong.
 Those speakers understood our pain.
 They had gone through it themselves.
 And they were willing to share their learnings and insights with us – saving us a lot of time and steps.

 Relationships Between Research and Growth

 The Hinge Research Institute (HRI) has been publishing original research for over a decade.
-With over 25,000 buyers and sellers studied and nearly one hundred research reports published, there is no other place with more extensive research on professional services markets.
+With more than 30,000 buyers and sellers studied and nearly one hundred research reports published, there is no other place with more extensive research on professional services markets.

 Early in HRI’s exploration of the professional services market, we uncovered different relationships between rapid annual revenue growth and a firm’s propensity to do research.

 Companies who do frequent research on their target market tend to grow faster.
 This makes intuitive sense.
 If you know your audience, you can market to them better.

 What’s interesting, though, is we uncovered a different relationship between research and high growth.
 Several years ago, we started to see that the fastest growing businesses in professional services were 3x more likely to use original research in their content marketing strategy.
 Marketers in these organizations use empirical evidence to reinforce their brand position and boost their appeal to their buyer’s left-hemisphere criteria.
 It is a winning formula.